Generating HAR files and analyzing web requests

 • Using Keyboard Shortcut (⌘⌥I on OS X, Ctrl + Shift + i on Linux, F12 on Windows)

-• From Chrome MenuChrome Menu at the top-right of your browser window, then select Tools > Developer Tools.
+• From Chrome MenuChrome Menu At the top-right of your browser window, select Tools > Developer Tools.

 2. Navigate to the Network tab on the Development Tool

-3. Check Disable Cache option to prevent caching of resources for this specific page.
+3. Check the Disable Cache option to prevent caching of resources for this specific page.

-4. Refresh the page to start capturing the traffic between the browser to the server.
+5. Refresh the page to start capturing the browser and server traffic.

-Please capture a full page load so we can see the requests made prior to the problem we're analyzing.
+Please capture a full page load so we can see the requests made before the problem we're analyzing.

-(info) If the error happens on a pop-up, the Developer Tools won't open by default.
-We need to go into the Developer Tools configurations Preference tab, and enable "Auto-open DevTools for popups" in the Global section
+(info) The Developer Tools won't open by default if the error happens on a pop-up.
+We need to go into the Developer Tools configurations Preference tab and enable "Auto-open DevTools for popups" in the Global section

-7. Before sending the HAR file to Atlassian, ensure to remove/censor any sensitive information using a text editor (i.e. remove passwords, secrets, etc).
+8. Before sending the HAR file to Atlassian, ensure that any sensitive information is removed/censored using a text editor (that is, remove passwords, secrets, etc.).

 Firefox